mohammadeunus/ExpenseTracker/README.md

 - ✔ The expense amount field should only accept integer or decimal numbers.
 - ✔ The system should prevent recording any expenditure at a future date.
 - ✔ The system must prevent users from creating duplicate categories.
 - ✔ Users should be able to see expenses between two dates.
-(Not Implemented)
 - ❌ Users should be able to edit or delete a particular expense entry.
-(Not Implemented)

 > **Note:**
 > - ✔ represents that the requirement has been successfully implemented.